danslobodan/danslobodan/README.md

 - 👋 Hi, I’m Slobodan
-- 👀 I’m interested in game development
+- 👀 I’m interested in software architecture, devops and lean management
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on an open-source project concerning online voting
+- 💞️ I’m looking to collaborate on an open-source project concerning green energy
 - 📫 How to reach me danastroman@gmail.com

 <!---